 However, in my opinion, my body loves whisper-soft, targeted stimulation and a quiet motor – as not to wake my dog and find her wide-eyed, head cocked to the side when I’m posting big-o.
 So, the Magic Wand, for me, is no bueno!

 After I put the Magic Wand aside in disappointment, I grabbed the pamphlet, opened it up and my mouth dropped.
 The first page included the table of contents, along with these frightening doozies:

-DANGER: Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
-There are 10 of these dangers listed including not getting the Magic Wand wet, not inserting it into any bodily orifice and not to use it on any wet body part.
+DANGER: Indicates a hazardous situation that, if not avoided, will result in death or serious injury.
+There are 10 of these dangers listed including not getting the Magic Wand wet, not inserting it into any bodily orifice, and not using it on any wet body part.
 Just remember, these things, according to the manufacturer WILL result in death or serious injury.

-WARNING: Indicates a hazardous situation which, if not avoided, could result in death and serious injury.
-There are 45 warnings listed, one of which includes a bullet list of 13 conditions, ailments, illnesses and people who should not use the product.
+WARNING: Indicates a hazardous situation that, if not avoided, could result in death and serious injury.
+There are 45 warnings listed, one of which includes a bullet list of 13 conditions, ailments, illnesses, and people who should not use the product.
 I qualified for several of them.
 Thank goodness I lived through my testing of the Magic Wand!